-With its first settlers arriving in 1702, the city of Mobile is rich in history.
-There is no better way to experience that history than to visit the city's beautiful historic homes.
-See the grandeur of the South and the influences of many different cultures.
-Mobile's historic homes offer visitors keen understanding of locals' lives long ago.
+With its first settlers arriving in 1702, the city of Mobile is rich in history as it has existed under five flags, survived wars, and emerged into the modern era.
+While there are many ways to take in the city’s history, visiting its beautiful historic homes is one of our favorites.
+See the grandeur of the South, its architecture, and hear stories of each home’s dwellers.
+Mobile's historic homes offer visitors a keen understanding of locals' lives and Southern tradition through the centuries.